karussell/graphhopper-traffic-data-integration/Readme.md

 # GraphHopper Traffic Data Integration

-This project allows you to influence the routing via posting a JSON over HTTP or fetching the info from custom data source of your choice, e.g. Cologne:
+This project makes traffic information integration into GraphHopper possible.
+In the example we are using real time traffic from Cologne and update every ~2 minutes, the UI will update too.
+The web UI is basically a slightly changed GraphHopper Maps UI with the traffic data in a separate HTML5 canvas layer:

 ![traffic info preview](https://karussell.files.wordpress.com/2015/04/ghmaps-with-traffic.png)

-The nice thing is that the routing will change immediately after posting or fetching the data, i.e. in real time.
+The nice thing is that the routing changes immediately after recieving the traffic data, i.e. in real time.

-When using the speed mode (prepare.chWeighting=fastest) real time is not possible for large areas as you'll have to prepare the data again after new data arrived which will take roughly 9 minutes for Germany.
+Note: When using the speed mode (prepare.chWeighting=fastest) real time is not possible for large areas as you'll have to prepare the data again after new data arrived which will take roughly 9 minutes for Germany.
 So only near-real-time.

 # Start for example area Cologne